-The Quran does not prohibit music, art, and other forms of artistic expression.
-Artistic expression in Islam is meant to reinforce the awareness of God and his creation, and is a means to obtain divine knowledge and manifest God’s beauty in the world.
-Throughout history Muslim artists have formed their own aesthetics and language of various art forms such as poetry, calligraphy, music, storytelling, and nonhuman forms such as intricate geometric patterns.
-Throughout history, Muslim artists have formed their own unique style of poetry, calligraphy, music, storytelling and art which features intricate geometric patterns as opposed to human forms.
+The Quran does not prohibit music, art, or any other forms of artistic expression.
+Artistic expression in Islam is meant to reinforce the awareness of God and his creation, and is a means to obtain divine knowledge while manifesting God’s beauty in the world.
+Throughout history, Muslim artists have formed their own aesthetics of various art forms such as poetry, calligraphy, music, storytelling, and intricate geometric patterns.

 “He made beautiful everything he created.”
 (32:7)